 The contract the publisher sends over will be written to suit them.
 There may be several key areas where the terms could be improved, and those terms need to be negotiated.

-Whether you have an agent or an independent contract negotiator like me working for you, or you’re negotiating on your own behalf, the very first thing you need is to understand the essential terms of the contract.
+Whether you have an agent or an independent contract negotiator like me working for you, or you’re negotiating on your own behalf, the very first thing you need is to understand the essential terms of the publishing contract.

 Grant of Rights (or Licence)

-This is often at the top of the contract and describes the rights you are granting or licensing to the publisher and for how long.
+This is often at the top of the publishing contract and describes the rights you are granting or licensing to the publisher and for how long.

-It could cover many different types of rights, such all the different types of book edition (hardback, paperback, ebook) as well as translated editions, audio, film, TV and all sorts of other rights.
+It could cover many types of rights, such as all the different types of book edition (hardback, paperback, ebook) as well as translated editions, audio, film, TV and all sorts of other rights.
 Or, it might be limited to one type of right – paperback only, say.

-The rights may be limited to the English language only, or include all languages.
+The rights may be limited to the English language only or include all languages.